turingschool/accelerated-mod-0/terminal/index.md

 ### Terminal Commands

 Each command has a different utility.
-Some find it helpful to categorize the type of utility by action, safe/informative, and destructive.
-Read below and follow the activities provided to learn about each of the 9 commands.
+Some find it helpful to categorize the type of utility as "Action", "Safe/Informative", or "Destructive".
+Read and follow the activities provided to learn about each of the 9 commands.

 #### Action Commands